J/Z (New York City Subway service)

-The J operates 24 hours daily, while the Z, operating as the rush hour variant to the J, operates during weekday rush hours in the peak direction only; both services operate between Jamaica Center–Parsons Boulevard/Archer Avenue in Jamaica, Queens, and Broad Street in Lower Manhattan.
+The J operates 24 hours daily, while the Z is a variant to the J and operates only in the peak direction during rush hours; both services operate between Jamaica Center–Parsons/Archer in Jamaica, Queens, and Broad Street in Lower Manhattan.
 When the Z operates, the two services form a skip-stop pair between Sutphin Boulevard–JFK and Myrtle Avenue/Broadway and also make express stops between Myrtle and Marcy Avenues in Brooklyn.
-Weekday midday J service also makes express stops between Myrtle and Marcy Avenues, while weekday evening, weekend daytime and daily overnight service makes all stops along the full route.
+Midday J service also makes express stops between Myrtle and Marcy Avenues and all stops along the full route other times.

 The J/Z's current skip-stop pattern was implemented in 1988.
 The J/Z is derived from four routes: